Shambhavi9228/SQL-Sales-Performance-Analysis/README.md

 ## Overview

-This project focuses on analyzing sales transaction data using SQL and Python-based analytics techniques.
-The objective is to evaluate revenue trends, customer purchasing behavior, regional sales performance, and product profitability to generate business insights.
+This project focuses on analyzing sales transaction data using SQL and Python-based analytics techniques to generate actionable business insights.
+The analysis evaluates revenue trends, customer purchasing behavior, product performance, and regional sales distribution to support data-driven decision-making.

+The project combines SQL querying, data analysis, and visualization techniques to identify key business patterns and performance indicators.

+---

+## Business Problem

+Organizations generate large volumes of sales data every day.
+Extracting meaningful insights from this data is essential for improving profitability, understanding customer behavior, and optimizing business operations.

+This project addresses the following questions:

+* Which regions generate the highest revenue?
+* Which customers contribute the most sales?
+* What are the top-performing products?
+* Which categories drive business growth?
+* How can sales performance be measured using KPIs?

 ---